Home Internet Tips

 - Businesses and restaurants: Many local businesses may offer open WiFi as well.
 Please observe current public health guidelines.

-We know none of this is easy, but we all need to do our part to flatten the curve of this pandemic.
-We are here to support you in this new work environment.
+We know none of this is easy, but we all need to do our part to keep ourselves and our community as safe and healthy as possible during this pandemic.
+We are here to support you.
 4Help agents are ready to help you assess your options and to help with any technology questions or problems you may have.
 Keep in mind that the best source of help for issues with your internet speed or capacity is your internet service provider.